• Background Image

 Having experienced the realities of providing Iboga treatment to persons in varied states of physical/mental health, and knowing the dangers inherent in our chosen field, we felt, it was worth recounting the hard-won lessons we’ve learned for all those who might follow in our footsteps.

-That’s why we’ve decided to revisit 7 of the most important lessons we’ve learned with Iboga Tree healing House Founder Alvaro De Ferranti to delve a little bit deeper into what administering iboga to dozens of clients has taught us thus far, and how we have learned to address each issue to minimise the risk.
+That’s why we’ve decided to revisit 7 of the most important lessons we’ve learned with Iboga Tree Healing House Founder Alvaro De Ferranti to delve a little bit deeper into what administering iboga to dozens of clients has taught us thus far, and how we have learned to address each issue to minimize the risk.

 1) Safety